soerenf/Seahaven/README.md

 This verification process is needed for evaluation if the chosen approach is correct.

-The databse is not build to it´s end and needs more testing.
+The database is not build to it´s end and needs more testing.
-Diffrent logged actions need to be grouped and classfied as "daily actions".
-This is supposed to happen by diffrent queries of the database.
+Different logged actions need to be grouped and classified as "daily actions".
+This is supposed to happen by different queries of the database.